ekiwi/simulator-independent-coverage/Readme.md

 Note: The latter three figures are based on the fastest target clock.
 ```

-Feel free to update `firesim/deploy/config_runtime.yaml` to run against one of the other designs, by modifying the  `default_hw_config` field to specify one of the other designs provided in `firesim/deploy/config_hwdb.yaml`.
-For each simulation, make sure to run both:
+Feel free to update `firesim/deploy/config_runtime.yaml` to run against one of the other designs, by modifying the `default_hw_config` field to specify one of the other HWDB entries in `firesim/deploy/config_hwdb.yaml`.
+For each simulation, be sure to run both:
 ```
 firesim infrasetup
 firesim runworkload